Kodiak, Alaska: Transportation

 Kodiak Airport attracts both local and regional airlines, air taxis, and charter floatplanes and helicopters which provide transportation to residents and tourists traveling on and off the island.
 The Alaska Marine Highway provides further transportation via two ferries, MV Tustumena and MV Kennicott.
 These ships can carry 211 and 748 passengers, respectively, and serve routes between Kodiak, Homer, and Whittier, although the ferry system no longer takes passengers to Seward.
 Floatplane and bush plane companies regularly take tourists to remote areas and wilderness lodges both on the various islands of the Kodiak Archipelago and the Katmai coast for bear viewing, hunting, and hikes.
 The city business community also has a fleet of privately owned taxis as well as kayaks, mountain bikes, and all-terrain vehicles (ATVs) for rent.

 Health care

-Kodiak is primarily served by Providence Kodiak Island Medical Center, the only true hospital medical center on Kodiak Island.
-Individuals located in the smaller surrounding communities are often airlifted into the hospital via helicopter or air ambulance due to remoteness and nonexistent or poor road connections.
-The city of Kodiak and these smaller communities are also served by volunteer EMT workers and local clinics.
+Kodiak has robust primary care, led by Kodiak Area Native Association, a Tribal Health Organization with HRSA support that sees Native and Non-Native persons around the island, and Kodiak Community Health Center with smaller primary care practices in Kodiak.
+Specialty medical services are intermittently available at Kodiak Area Native Association and at Providence Kodiak Island Medical Center.
+Hospital and emergency care are provided at Providence Kodiak Island Medical Center, the only hospital on Kodiak Island.
+Individuals located in the smaller surrounding communities are cared for in small village clinics and, when critically ill, may be airlifted into Kodiak via helicopter or air ambulance due to remoteness and lack of roads.